Master of Public Health in the Field of Epidemiology

 - Respect cultural diversity throughout all of the above.

 Visit the program website for additional program information.

-The following requirements must be fulfilled: 45 credits, including 15 credits in core courses, 12 credits in program-specific courses, 4 credits in epidemiology foundational courses, 4 credits in epidemiology-biostatistics electives, 6 credits in SPH course electives, 2 credits in a practicum, and 2 credits in a culminating experience.
+The following requirements must be fulfilled: 45 credits, including 17 credits in core courses, 20 credits in program-specific courses, 6 credits in elective courses, and a 2-credit culminating experience.

 |PUBH 6002||Biostatistical Applications for Public Health|

 |PUBH 6007||Social and Behavioral Approaches to Public Health|

 |PUBH 6009||Fundamentals of Public Health Program Evaluation|

 |PUBH 6011||Environmental and Biological Foundations of Public Health|

 |PUBH 6021||Essentials of Public Health Practice and Leadership I|

 |PUBH 6022||Essentials of Public Health Practice and Leadership II (Includes Practicum)|